hashicorp/terraform-provider-aws/website/docs/d/organizations_resource_tags.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `tags` - Key/Value pairs for each tag set on the resource.
+* `tags` - Map of key=value pairs for each tag set on the resource.